moccafloat/FoxViewer/README.md

 # FoxViewer
-Made your own iOS WebView app! \
+Make your own iOS WebView app! \
 Compatible for iOS 14.0 and newer